Introduction and significance of the theme

 A diverse range of culture can be found scattered across the Netherlands.
 The Dashboard of the Culture Monitor maps how much on offer each province has and how this relates to the number of inhabitants.

-The concentration of cultural offers over the years and in absolute terms is highest in North and South Holland.
-Among other things, South-Holland has the most bookstore establishments and library branches, while North-Holland has the most cinemas and film theatres, museums, art galleries and exhibition spaces and stages.
-Because of the high population and the presence of the three largest cities (Amsterdam, Rotterdam and The Hague), the high concentration of cultural offer in these two provinces is not surprising (see ‘Influence of Dutch cities’).
+The concentration of cultural offerings over the years and in absolute terms is highest in North and South Holland.
+In South Holland there are, among others most bookstore locations en library branches can be found, while most of them are in North Holland cinemas and film theatres, museums, art galleries and exhibition spaces en stages are located.
+Due to the high population and the presence of the three largest cities (Amsterdam, Rotterdam and The Hague), the high concentration of cultural offerings in these two provinces

 Offer at provincial level

-This visualisation shows a selection of indicators in the field of cultural supply per province.
-The tabs above the figure allow switching between the indicators.
+This visualization shows a selection of indicators in the field of cultural supply per province.
+The tabs above the figure allow you to switch between the indicators.
 See the Dashboard for the regional indicators of the other domains.

 Cultural offer per inhabitant

-In 2022, Zeeland, Groningen and Drenthe have about eight libraries per 100,000 inhabitants.
-In North Holland, there are four and in Flevoland three.
-The number of cinemas and film theatres per inhabitant is further highest in Zeeland, North-Holland and Groningen, while South-Holland, Flevoland and Drenthe have relatively the least number of screening venues.
+In 2023 there will be approximately eight in Zeeland, Groningen and Drenthe libraries per 100.000 inhabitants.
+In North and South Holland this is four and Flevoland three.
+In absolute terms, the most activities are organised per inhabitant in Utrecht.
+The number cinemas and film theatres per inhabitant is also greatest in Zeeland, North Holland and Groningen, while South Holland, Flevoland and Drenthe have relatively the fewest number of screening locations.

 Cultural offer per inhabitant

-This visualisation shows a selection of indicators on cultural offers by province.
-Enable the Per 100,000 Population button at the bottom of the map to see the relative numbers.
-The tabs above the figure can be used to switch between the indicators.
+This visualization shows a selection of indicators in the field of cultural offering per province.
+Switch the button Per 100.000 inhabitants at the bottom of the map to see the relative numbers.
+The tabs above the figure allow you to switch between the indicators.
 See the Dashboard for the regional indicators of the other domains.

 Development of performing arts performances

-This visualisation shows the development of the number of performing arts performances by province from 2020, 2021 and 2022.
-Click on a year at the bottom of the charts to exclude a year from display.
-View the Dashboard for the development from 2005 onwards.
+This visualization shows the development of the number of performing arts performances per province in 2020, 2021, 2022 and 2023.
+Click on a year at the bottom of the diagrams to exclude a year from display.
+View the Dashboard for development from 2005 onwards.

 Culture visits

-In 2022, Dutch museums were visited approximately 23,8 million times, of which more than 13,8 million visits can be attributed to the 230 museums in North and South-Holland.
-The two provinces together make up 37 percent of the total number of museums in the Netherlands but are responsible for more than half of the total number of visits to museums.
-We saw the same distribution in
+In 2023, Dutch museums were visited approximately 31,6 million times, of which more than 19,1 million visits can be attributed to the 230 museums in North and South Holland.
+The two provinces together make up 37 percent of the total number of museums in the Netherlands, but are responsible for 60 percent of the total number of to visit a museum.
+We saw the same distribution

 Visits at provincial level